ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 [...]
 ~~~

-The contents of the `TimeStampToken` are `bstr`-wrapped and added to the unprotected headers bucket in the original Sign1 COSE object to obtain the following
+The contents of the `TimeStampToken` are `bstr`-wrapped and added to the unprotected headers bucket in the original `COSE_Sign1` object to obtain the following

 ~~~ cbor-diag
 {::include-fold example/ctt/out.diag}